 With SEO and PPC it is possible to show up as both an ad and the top organic search result when a customer comes looking.
 That means SEO and PPC helps you double your chances of clicks and conversions.
 It gives you the “double exposure effect” (<—we just made that up) where a customer assumes that, by seeing your business multiple times in the results, you must be trustworthy and reputable.

 Also — and let’s be honest here — people really don’t like ads.
 Interesting statistic — 53% of people will click on the first organic search result, while 33% will click on the first paid ad.
 By combining SEO with PPC you immediately get a higher click-through rate.

 Now Isn’t the Time to Hesitate

 If keeping up with all the PPC and SEO data tracking is making you a bit cross-eyed don’t fret — you have other options!
 Hire trusted experts who will set your SEO and PPC marketing up for success.

-As a digital marketing agency, it’s literally our job to know how to be proactively engaged in your SEO and PPC campaigns.
+As a digital marketing agency in Portland, it’s literally our job to know how to be proactively engaged in your SEO and PPC campaigns.
 We test so you don’t have to.
 Digital marketing is an investment in long term ROI — putting it off only keeps you stuck going nowhere.